arunselvakumar/InspiringQuotes/README.md

 Bad developers blame customers for not using the product “correctly.”
 A bad developer fails to take ownership and responsibility for the entire product and bugs.
 They make sure everyone knows exactly who was responsible when a bug was created by someone else.

 Your attitude, not your aptitude, will determine your altitude.

+What happens is not important as how you react to what happens